WorldFile/wld-bbox/README.md

 [7698736.857788673, 163239.83797837654, 10066450.245949663, 1325082.6679127468]
 ```

-# related
+## related
-To read the data from a raw World File into an object, consider using [wld-reader](https://github.com/WorldFile/wld-reader).
+To read the data from a World File into an object, consider using [wld-reader](https://github.com/WorldFile/wld-reader).